LaharB/VSDsquadron_mini_research_internship/README.md

 ________________________________________________________________

 <details>
-    <summary>Task 4</summary>
+    <summary>Task 4 : To implement any digital circuit using VSDSquadron Mini RISC-V development board</summary>

-Task 4 is to implement any digital circuit design using the VSDSquadron Mini RISC-V development board & then verify its fucntionality by uisng build and upload feature.
+The task is to implement any digital circuit design using the VSDSquadron Mini RISC-V development board & then verify its fucntionality by uisng build and upload feature.

 # Implementaion of 8x4 bit Single-Port Synchronous RAM